Leeds and Bradford Railway: Formation of the Midland Railway

-While the Bill for the Leeds and Bradford Railway was in Parliament, the Midland Railway was formed in 1844, by Act of 10 May 1844.
+While the bill for the Leeds and Bradford Railway was in Parliament, the Midland Railway was formed in 1844, by an act of Parliament, the Midland Railway (Consolidation) Act 1844 (7 & 8 Vict. c. xviii), of 10 May 1844.
 It was created by the amalgamation of the North Midland Railway, the Birmingham and Derby Junction Railway, and the Midland Counties Railway.
 Now the people of Bradford saw that they had another chance, and they petitioned the new Midland Railway to build a branch line to their town.
 Once again they were rebuffed, as the Midland board said that they "had enough irons in the fire" with the Nottingham to Lincoln line and the Syston to Peterborough line.

 Leasing the line

 In 1845 the Manchester and Leeds Railway was expressing interest in amalgamation with the Leeds and Bradford Railway.
 A new line across Bradford would be built, linking the present-day Interchange and Forster Square stations.
 The M&LR was associated with the London and York Railway, which was to become the Great Northern Railway.
 Suddenly in July 1846 the Leeds and Bradford company withdrew from negotiations, accusing the M&LR of bad faith in drafting the agreements.
 The Leeds and Bradford immediately courted the Midland Railway.
 The M&LR had offered to lease the Leeds and Bradford line guaranteeing 10% on its share capital, and it was hardly tenable for the Midland to propose less than that.

-George Hudson was the Chairman of the Midland Railway at the time, and when the matter came on the shareholders' meeting agenda, he declared that the Midland would offer 10% to the Leeds and Bradford, of which he was also chairman.
+George Hudson was the chairman of the Midland Railway at the time, and when the matter came on the shareholders' meeting agenda, he declared that the Midland would offer 10% to the Leeds and Bradford, of which he was also chairman.
 This was an obvious conflict of interest, which he should have avoided by standing down for the discussion and vote.
 But in a continuation of the sharp practices for which he became notorious, he faced down the calls for him to do so, and recommended acceptance of the proposal.
 There was uproar, but a director, John Ellis appealed for calm reflection on the interests of the Midland, and the motion was passed.
 The Midland would lease the Leeds and Bradford at 10% of its £900,000 share capital, and moreover it would furnish any additional capital required to complete the line.
 Hudson made a considerable sum of money personally from this, but his reputation was sullied forever.

 Stretton comments that as far as Hudson's conduct was concerned, it "shook his reputation to the very foundation and proved to be the turning point, the beginning of the end of Mr Hudson's great and remarkable railway career".

 The process had more public repercussions: the Leeds and Bradford and the M&LR had planned to arrange a through connection between the two Bradford termini; this idea fell away, and the two terminus stations, 300 yards apart, remained forever unconnected.